SuperIlu/DOStodon/README.md

 - When first selecting the hashtag timeline you have to enter a hashtag.

 ## Limitations
-- Disabled TLS/SSL certificate verification for now.
-DOStodon is not able to verify the certificate of https://mastodon.social anymore and I need to dive deeper into the reason for that.
 - 2FA is not supported right now!
 - logging in with passwords that contain characters outside 7bit ASCII might not be possible
 - HTTPS requests can take quite a lot of time, be patient!